Insider Ship Tips

 Ship Details

 We’re sailing on the Carnival Venezia, part of Carnival’s “Fun Italian Style” fleet.
-We’ve cruised Carnival plenty of times before—our last trip was on the Mardi Gras—but Venezia caught our eye because of its unique style.
+We’ve cruised Carnival plenty of times before, our last trip was on the Mardi Gras, but Venezia caught our eye because of its unique style.
 The ship originally sailed under the Costa brand and brings this classy, Italian vibe to everything from the food to the decor.
 And during Christmas?
 We’re expecting it to be stunning.

 Itinerary

 The ship leaves December 21 from Port Canaveral, but we’re flying in a day early and staying at the Radisson Resort at the Port.
 Better safe than sorry when it comes to winter travel.
+We love this hotel, we have stayed here many of times and enjoy it.
+They have a onsite bar, restaurant, great pool with a Tiki Bar and onsite shuttle service to take you right to the cruise port when you are ready.
+The ride from the hotel to the port took less than 10 minutes once we took off.

 The cruise itself stops in Nassau, San Juan, and St. Thomas—three ports we know and love, but we’ve booked some experiences to make this one extra special.